JoseJuan98/JoseJuan98/README.md

 * Data Engineering with Apache Spark and Delta Lakes (**finished**).
 Acquiring a [Data Engineer Professional Certificate](https://academy.databricks.com/data-engineer) from Databricks.
 I enjoy data modeling and creating data pipelines to support Data Science projects.

+- MLOps, DevOps, and AWS SageMaker (**finished**).
+Learned and applied in most of the projects at work.
+- Cloud (Azure, AWS) and CI/CD tools (Azure DevOps, GitHub Actions, AWS CodeBuild, CodeDeploy and CodePipeline)

 ### 👯 I’m looking to collaborate on